 - Search the WAI IG list archives to see if it has already been addressed sufficiently

-- Read “Using the WAI IG mailing list” in the Membership/Mailing List section of the WAI IG page
+- Read the Mailing Lists section of the WAI IG page

-- Join the self-subscription list and post appropriate questions
+- Subscribe to the Discussion List and post appropriate questions

 Feedback on Specific Documents